zerh/xtend/README.md

 }
 ```

-And add the dependency and add support for java 8+
+And add the dependency and the support for java 8+
 ```gradle

 android {